Ngau Tau Kok: Transport

 A MTR station in the northern part of Ngau Tau Kok is named Kowloon Bay station; the Ngau Tau Kok station is located in the southern part of Ngau Tau Kok, which actually near Kwun Tong.
 Both stations are on the Kwun Tong line.

 Kai Tak Airport, Hong Kong's airport was located next door and recently part of it has been converted into a cruise terminal.

+Education

+Hong Kong Public Libraries maintains the Ngau Tau Kok Public Library in the Ngau Tau Kok Municipal Services Building.